himoose/user-docs/docs/integrations/webflow.md

 ---

-### How are AI suggestions generated?

-For **collection items**: Hi, Moose analyzes the item's existing fields (title, content, description) and generates contextually relevant copy.

-For **static pages**: Hi, Moose fetches the page HTML, extracts headings and text, and suggests metadata based on that content.

-For **collection template pages**: Suggestions are based on the template structure and dynamic fields (like `{post-title}`).

-AI uses your page context to generate copy optimized for search engines and AI Overviews—not generic templates.

----

 ### Is my Webflow API key secure?

 Yes.
-Your API key is **encrypted** before being stored in Firestore.
-Hi, Moose decrypts it only when making requests to Webflow on your behalf.
-It's never exposed in the browser or shared with third parties.
+Your API key is **encrypted** before being stored.
+It's never exposed in the browser or shared with third parties beyond Webflow.

 You can rotate your API key anytime in Webflow, then update it in Hi, Moose project settings.

----

-### Can I edit multiple items at once?

-Not yet.
-Currently, you edit one item or page at a time.
-Bulk editing is planned for a future release.

-**Workaround**: Use AI suggestions to speed up optimization.
-Click **AI Suggest** for each field, review, save, move to next item.

----

-### Can I create new collections or pages?

-You can **create new collection items** (e.g., add a new blog post to your Blog collection), but you **cannot create new collections or pages** from Hi, Moose.

-To create new collections or static pages, use the Webflow Designer.

 ---